How to maintain cybersecurity across all your devices

 Device management software gives network administrators an automated means to gain access to a real-time inventory of network devices.
 It lets them automatically identify, list and sort the devices on a network.
-As important, it lets them use tags so that they can group and sort devices based on criteria that suit a business’s unique requirements.
-This makes it easy to gain an overview of and document all devices on your network.
+As part of this, the software can highlight devices that are no longer supported or have been discontinued by the manufacturer, along with warranty information, which can create new vulnerabilities over time if left unaddressed.

 Account and password policy